yashrajmote/openai_doc_creation_script/README.md

 # Excel to DOCX Generator

-A drag-and-drop app that converts Excel job applications into individual Word documents.
+A drag-and-drop app that converts Excel job applications into individual Word documents using AI and custom templates.

 ## Quick Start